 Anime and Manga

 - Around two-thirds of the way through the anime adaptation of His & Her Circumstances, the creative differences between the manga-ka Masami Tsuda and the director Hideaki Anno reached such a peak that she demanded he be fired.
-(Basically, Anno made Karekano far too comedic for Tsuda, who wanted a more angsty and plot-driven series, similar to the angstier turns that the story would eventually take).
+(Basically, Anno made Karekano far too comedic for Tsuda's taste; she wanted a more angsty and plot-driven series, similar to the angstier turns that the story would eventually take).
 With Anno gone, his assistant Kazuya Tsurumaki completed the series... ironically, making it even more comedic in process.
 On the other hand, back then Tsurumaki's style wasn't the screwball type GAINAX in general and he in particular would later become famous for, but more conventional Romantic Comedy, which was more acceptable for the mangaka.

 - Yoshiyuki Tomino and Mamoru Nagano famously clashed in both their best known collaborations, Mobile Suit Zeta Gundam and Heavy Metal L Gaim.
 Tomino, who was heavily depressed at the time, tended to create a bleak, sombre works filled with angst and suffering, while Nagano, while not without an occasional GRIMDARK moment of his own, nevertheless wished for less dark storytelling and, being infamously possessive of his works, a bigger creative control.
 Things were hot enough that Nagano ended up starting his own L-Gaim, and Tomino made him one of the prototypes for the main Zeta villain, Paptimus Scirocco.
 Their creative clashes were exacerbated by the fact that both men were competing for the affections of the Zeta seiyuu Maria Kawamura.
 The rumor goes that Tomino is still somewhat bitter over the fact that not only Kawamura chose Nagano over him, but they're Happily Married up to this day.